Qynklee/Public_CTF_Writeups/ISITDTU-2024/For_CorruptedHardDrive.md

 Question 5: The first directory he moved this file to?

-Check timeline in AutoSpy, he access and delete file in `best` folder.
+Check timeline in Autopsy, he access and delete file in `best` folder.

 ![image-20241027201705062](For_CorruptedHardDrive_img/image-20241027201705062.png)